Please Donate Click Here

 • The deep anxiety and stress of not knowing and not being clearly informed of what is going on.
 This was demonstrated by many of the contributions at the first meeting of the community, attended by more than 140 residents.

-• Tensions among neighbors and friends.
+• Tensions among neighbours and friends.
 Tensions are developing between the community and the landowners who have given access to Regnum for the turbines, access, cabling and substation.

 • Deep Concern.
 Again the communities deep concerns were expressed by many at the first community meeting about an uncertain future.